aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-worksheets-in-jython/copying-and-moving-worksheets-in-jython/_index.md

 ---

 ## **Aspose.Cells - Copying And Moving Worksheets**
-To append documents using **Aspose.Cells Java for Jython**.
+To copy and move worksheets using **Aspose.Cells for Java with Jython**.
 Here you can see example code.

 **Jython Code**